Sybil Evers: Personal life

 Evers' first marriage was to publisher Noel Brack in 1926.
 That marriage soon ended in divorce.

-In early 1934, Sybil met Abrahams, the subject of the 1981 film Chariots of Fire, and they began a passionate on-and-off romance.
+In early 1934, Sybil met the athlete Harold Abrahams, and they began a passionate on-and-off romance.
 According to his biographer Mark Ryan, Abrahams had a fear of commitment and old-fashioned ideas about the role of women in marriage, but he was able to overcome these, and the couple wed in December 1936.
-In Chariots of Fire, Evers is misidentified as D'Oyly Carte soprano Sybil Gordon (portrayed by Alice Krige), and the film portrays the couple as meeting a decade earlier than they actually did.
+In the 1981 film Chariots of Fire, Evers is misidentified as D'Oyly Carte soprano Sybil Gordon (portrayed by Alice Krige), and the film portrays the couple as meeting a decade earlier than they actually did.
 Also in the film, "Sybil Gordon" is depicted as singing Yum-Yum in The Mikado.
 This was not a role that either Gordon or Evers sang with the D'Oyly Carte, although Evers' relative Elliot Evers, in a 1974 book called Butterflies in Camphor, noted that "Her charm as one of the three pretty maids from school [Peep-Bo] in The Mikado is still remembered."

 As a result of a serious illness and surgery in her youth, Evers could not have children, so Abrahams and Evers adopted an eight-week-old son, Alan, in 1942, and a nearly three-year-old daughter, Sue, in 1946.
 Sue later married Pat Pottle.
 Before and during the Second World War, Evers and Abrahams also fostered two Jewish refugees: a German boy called Ken Gardner (born Kurt Katzenstein), and an Austrian girl named Minka.